-The bottom line is, I loved everything about this sandwich and think if I removed any of the ingredients, it wouldn't be nearly as good.
-The roasted tomatoes were heavenly (and I ate the few leftovers right off the pan when I finished the sandwich) and the basil and avocado added a little zing that made the grilled cheese taste incredibly summery and fresh.
+The bottom line is, I loved everything about this caprese grilled cheese sandwich and think if I removed any of the ingredients, it wouldn't be nearly as good.
+The roasted tomatoes are heavenly (and I ate the few leftovers right off the pan when I finished the sandwich) and the basil and avocado add a little zing that make the grilled cheese taste incredibly summery and fresh.

 I wouldn't change a thing about it.
 Or my weird little mind.

 Do you sometimes feel like your recipes get out of hand?
 In a good way, of course 🙂

 If you're looking for more unique grilled cheese recipes, check out my Jalapeño Popper Grilled Cheese and my Buffalo Chicken Grilled Cheese.
 And how fun is this Zucchini Grilled Cheese from Sweet Caramel Sunday??

 - 2 small tomatoes, sliced into ¼" rounds

 - 1 Tbsp olive oil

 - 4 slices good bread (of your choice)